shereshevskiy/conundrum_time_series_classification/README.md

 4. If the score on **any of the metrics** is lower than 0.92 on y_test.npy, then add some new features and aim to make the score above 0.92.
 ## Form of the delivery:
 Please, deliver the solution in the form of a Jupyter notebook where EDA, comments and all the scores can be clearly seen.
-## Timing:
-Usually it takes about 2 evenings to complete, but can take up to 4